IntelLabs/ParallelAccelerator.jl/README.md

    functions, and basic control flow structures.
-Noteably we do not support String type, and custom data types such as records and unions, currently do not translate well in to C. There is also no support for exceptions, I/O operations (not even `println`!), or arbitrary ccalls.
+Noteably we do not support String type, and custom data types such as records and unions, currently do not translate well in to C. There is also no support for exceptions, I/O operations (not even `println`), or arbitrary ccalls.

 2. Also, we do not support calling Julia functions from C in the optimization result code.
 What this implies is that we'll have to transitively convert every Julia function in the call chain to C, and if any one of them is not translated properly, the entire thing will fail to compile.

-3. We've made a somewhat restricted decision to not support Julia's `Any` type in C, and if an AST of Julia function contains a variable with Any type, our Julia-to-C translator will give up compiling this function.
-This is indeed more limiting than it sounds, because Julia does not annotate all expressions in an AST with its actual type, and this is happening for some expressions that calls Julia's own intrinsics.
+3. We've made a decision to not support Julia's `Any` type in C, mostly to defend against erroneous translation.
+If the AST of a Julia function contains a variable with Any type, our Julia-to-C translator will give up compiling this function.
+This is indeed more limiting than it sounds, because Julia does not annotate all expressions in a typed AST with complete type information, and this is happening for some expressions that calls Julia's own intrinsics.
 We are working on support more of them if we can derive the actual type to be not `Any`, but currently this is still a work-in-progress.

 At the moment ParallelAccelerator only supports the Julia-to-C backend, and we are working on alternatives that hopefully can alleviate the above mentioned